 You can also call the government helpline EA IS NOT OK.

-.
+is a list of the 2023 events happening around Aotearoa.
 You can find more information about our elder abuse and neglect prevention services, or contact your local Age Concern to see what services they provide in your area.

 If you suspect and an older person is not being treated well or want to report abuse, please call either the elder abuse helpline 0800 EA IS NOT OK or freephone Age Concern 0800 65 2 105 for free and confidential support.